Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Introduction

-It has been argued that local inhomogeneities may impact the overall evolution of the Universe, through the backreaction arising from the process of averaging \cite{Shirokov1998, Ellis1984, Futamase, Futamase2, Zalaletdinov1992, Zalaletdinov1993, Buchert, Weigand_et_al}.
+It has been argued that local inhomogeneities may impact the overall evolution of the Universe, through the backreaction arising from the process of averaging \cite{Shirokov1998, Ellis1984, Futamase, Zalaletdinov1992, Zalaletdinov1993, Buchert, Weigand_et_al}.
 The backreaction effect quantifies the non-linear process of structure formation on the mean global evolution of the Universe.
-Several works have been done to explain the accelerated expansion of the late-time Universe through backreaction \cite{Schwarz, Rasanen_2004, wiltshire, Kolb_2006, Ishibashi_2005}.
+Several works have been done to explain the accelerated expansion of the late-time Universe through backreaction \cite{Schwarz, Rasanen_2004, wiltshire, Kolb_2006}, though there exists a debate in the literature \cite{Ishibashi_2005} whether inhomogeneities could account for the accelerated expansion.
 Recently, the Hubble tension \cite{Riess_2021, Freedman_2021} arising from a discrepancy in the inferred value of the Hubble parameter from local measurements compared to that from early Universe physics, has attracted a lot of attention.
 It may be noted that backreaction induced curvature may possibly explain the larger values of the Hubble parameter obtained locally \cite{Heinesen_2020}.

 Generally, GW analysis is done by deeming that GW propagates through a homogeneous and isotropic spacetime, described by an FLRW-metric.
 However, GW sources which are the subject of the present observations \cite{Abbott_et_al, Ligo-virgo, Ligo-virgo2, Ligo-virgo3, Ligo-virgo4, Ligo-virgo5}, lie well within the scale of 500 $h^{-1}$ Mpc.
 The analysis of the effect of inhomogeneities on the propagation of GWs may be of significance for precision measurements in the emerging field of GW astronomy.